 The Foundation for NIH, as part of its portfolio, manages several large biomedical research partnerships or Key Initiatives.
 These partnerships leverage the resources of the National Institutes of Health with the public and private sectors, including government agencies, industry, academia, foundations, associations, and the philanthropic community.

-The Accelerating Medicines Partnership (AMP) is a new venture between the National Institutes of Health, 10 biopharmaceutical companies and several non-profit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets of disease.
+The Accelerating Medicines Partnership (AMP) is a bold new venture between the National Institutes of Health, 10 biopharmaceutical companies and several non-profit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets of disease.
 Through the FNIH, AMP partners will invest more than $230 million over five years in the first projects, which focus on Alzheimer’s disease, type 2 diabetes, and the autoimmune disorders rheumatoid arthritis and systemic lupus erythematosus (lupus).

 This groundbreaking initiative expands the science of personalized medicine.
 The study of biomarkers creates the potential to individualize medical treatment by determining how a drug works in the body and identifying patients likely to respond to targeted medicines and therapies.